 Laos or Cambodia: Our verdict

-Cambodia and Laos are very similar in many aspects, but when we look at them closely we find that there are some differences.
+Cambodia and Laos are very similar in many aspects, but when we look at them closely, we find some relevant differences.

-Both countries are wonderful, with beautiful settings, cheap and overall nice backpackers destinations.
+Both countries are wonderful, with beautiful settings, and cheap and overall nice backpackers destinations.

 Pin it for later